Table of Contents

 Aider commits every accepted change as its own git commit, with a generated message, by default.
 (Aider git docs) You can disable it (--no-auto-commits) but few users do.
 Every AI-touched change becomes a revertable, bisectable atom of history.

 On a legacy repo this is not a nice-to-have.
 When you find a bug got introduced last Tuesday, git bisect is the answer; it only works if the changes are small and contiguous.
-We tested this on a regression in our affiliate-link URL builder (Tested 2026-04-25 on aider 0.85.x / Sonnet 4.7): six aider commits over a refactor session, git bisect run pnpm test walked them in roughly 20 seconds and pinned the offender.
-With Cline (which writes changes into the working tree and lets you stage and commit on your own cadence), the same incident produces one composite commit and a manual diff hunt.
+Because Aider lands each accepted edit as its own commit, a refactor session leaves a sequence of revertable atoms, so git bisect run pnpm test can walk them and pin the offending change automatically.
+With Cline (which writes changes into the working tree and lets you stage and commit on your own cadence), the same incident tends to produce one composite commit and a manual diff hunt.

 Aider sessions are loud in your git log.
 We squash before merging on most repos and keep granular history on services with CI-mandatory pushes.
 Either path works; you have the choice.